 Expand your experience of the works in the Collection galleries through a variety of gallery-based classes.
 Our team of nationally recognized educators brings art history to life in dynamic art appreciation classes, and our studio artists are ready to equip you with the techniques used to create some of your favorite works of art—all while inspiring you to develop your own artistic style.
 There’s something to engage all ages and interests.
-To register for classes, call 414-224-3803.*

 The Museum offers Youth Studio Classes for ages 6–15 in Fall, Winter, and Spring, as well as six weeks of Summer Art Camps starting mid-June.

 Take inspiration from the special exhibition Uncommon Folk: Traditions in American Art to create sculptures using new and unusual materials and methods!
 Turn a sketch you make in the galleries into a sculpture, make a dimensional painting, make art from found objects, and more.

 Brigid Globensky, Barbara Brown Lee, Senior Director of Education and Public Programs

 Join museum educator Brigid Globensky to more fully discover the richness in a single work of art.
 Similar to a book club discussion, each of the four sessions is spent experiencing an individual masterpiece in the Museum’s galleries as the group shares close observation and reflections on the painting or sculpture.